seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 **PANDARUS**
 You have no judgment, niece: Helen
 herself swore th' other day, that Troilus, for
-a brown favour—for so 'tis, I must confess,—
+a brown favour---for so 'tis, I must confess,---
-not brown neither,—
+not brown neither,---

 **CRESSIDA**
 No, but brown.